MinjieWan/WTAPNet/README.md

 ## Usage
 - Download and release WTAPNet.zip, and you can get two folders, called dataset and model.
-- Put the two folders in the corresponding places in the repository.
+- Put the two folders in the corresponding places in the project.
 - Setup the required parameters in the main scripts.
 - Run train.py for training, if we would like to train a new model.
 Otherwise, you can use the provided pre-trained model directly.
 - Run test.py for testing.